HandsOnDataViz/book/docs/HandsOnDataViz.md

-1. Back in the *Visualize* screen, when you hover your cursor over a point, the tooltip will properly display its data according to your editor settings above, as shown in Figure Figure
+1. Back in the *Visualize* screen, when you hover your cursor over a point, the tooltip will properly display its data according to your editor settings above, as shown in Figure
     <a href="#fig:scatter-tooltip">7.46</a>.

 <img src="images/07-chart/scatter-tooltip.png" alt="Hover over a data point to inspect the edited tooltip display." width="400" />